 Fellows in this program receive a five-year package of support that includes a full tuition waiver and a generous stipend of at least $34,000 annually and fringe benefits.
 Additional funds are available to support travel and research related to education research.

 Students must apply and be accepted to a full-time doctoral program at the University of Chicago in the Division of the Social Sciences, the Harris School of Public Policy, or the School of Social Service Administration in order to be eligible for the Pre-Doctoral Training Program.
 Decisions about students’ admission to the Pre-Doctoral Training Program are made at the same time as students’ admissions to their doctoral programs.

 Applicants must be citizens or permanent residents of the United States to receive funding through the training program.
 Fellows must conduct independent research as well as a dissertation related to education.

-Students interested in this program should fill out this brief expression of interest form at their earliest convenience.
+First, fill out this brief expression of interest form at earliest convenience.

 Comparative Human Development: December 15, 2020

 Economics: December 15, 2020